Greece is glorious. There, that’s all you need to know.

 Of all the blessed islands and viewpoints in this big wide world, it’s hard to even imagine another which offers the natural drama, beauty and color juxtaposition of this incredible island known as Thira – aka Santorini.

 Some destinations are about exploration and discovery, while others are for hitting reset, finding your own little slice of heaven and relaxing to the max.

 There’s plenty of exploration on offer in Santorini via hikes, boat trips, vineyard tours and nights out, but even the locals would excuse you for finding the perfect view, and not moving an inch.

 Well, maybe just one or two to sip some wine or enjoy the truly up and coming dining scene.

-If it’s your first trip, choosing which village to stay in is absolutely crucial and each one will bring a completely different experience, so use this guide to help guide you to the best places to stay, some restaurant gems and places where watching the sun set will take on an entirely new meaning!
+If it’s your first trip to the island, choosing which village to stay in is absolutely crucial and each one will bring a completely different travel experience, so use this easy guide to help pick the best places to stay, find some restaurant gems and discover where to watch the sun set in ways that will take on an entirely new meaning!

 Santorini: Where To Stay

 Santorini’s villages are dotted with boutique hotels, but you’d be excused for walking past most of them.
 Very few hotels feature grand entrances, with most simply offering a gate with a sign offering its name.

 Don’t mistake that for modesty: the good stuff is down a series of steps with uninhibited Caldera views out to the sea below.